-Thus it was that the BBC caved in Thus it was that the BBC caved in, last Friday night, to Lord Goldsmith's application for an injunction, which prevented it running a perfectly legitimate story about an alleged Downing Street cover-up.
-Instead of appealing immediately, the BBC sat back and waited for someone else with a bit more gumption to scoon it.
+Thus it was that the BBC caved in, last Frlday night, to Lord Goldsnith's application for an injunction, which prevented it running a perfectly legitimate story about an alleged Downing Street cover-up.
+Instead of appealing immediately, the BBC sat back and waited for someone else with a bit more gumption to scoop it.

-with a bit more gumption to scoop it.
 Injunctions are nearly always a sign of political or personal embarrassment and should nearly always be resisted.
+They are an act of always be resisted.
 They are an act of desperation on the part of a litigant who has something to hide and nothing else to hide behind.
 They have the effect of drawing far more attention to the matter in hand than would otherwise have been the case, and they fail in the long run.
-More to the point, they are an infringement of freedom of expression and the public interest.
+More to the point, they are an infringement of freedom of expression and the while interact public interest.

-Only in cases of gross contempt of court, where publication may damage a forthcoming trial or lead to the discharge of a jury, can injunctions be justified.
-It is up to the judge to point out that if the story complained about is defamatory, a breach of confidence or otherwise contentious, then the litigant should sue rather than suppress.
+Only in cases of gross contempt of Court, where publication may damage a forthcoming trial or lead to the discharge of a jury, can injunctions be justified.
+It is up to the judge to point out that if the story complained about is defamatory, a breach of confidence or otherwise contentious, then the litigant should sue rather then the litigant should sue rather than suppress.
 Governments like to add national security to the list of forbidden subjects, but even that is usually a smokescreen.
-As a veteran of a three-year battle on behalf of The Scotsman newspaper against Mrs Thatcher's Government, which argued, right up to the House of argued, right up to the House of Lords, that the memoirs of a Cold War spy would shatter the edifice of the State, I know whereof I speak.
+As a veteran of a three-year battle on behalf of The Scotsman newspaper against Mrs Thatcher's Government, which argued, right up to the House of Lords, that the memoirs of a Cold argued, right up to the House of Lords, that the memoirs of a Cold War spy would shatter the edifice of the State, I know whereof I speak.
 She lost.
 The Government survived.
 Quite why the Attorney-General, Lord Goldsmith, should have compromised his independence in this way is a mystery.
-His claim that the BBC's story, about the role of a Downing Street aide in the cash-for-peerages affair, may have compromised Scotland Yard's inquiries scarcely stands up to scrutiny.
-Most of the regular leaks have clearly emanated from police sources, so it is hard to argue that this latest one is suddenly this latest one is suddenly unacceptable.
+His claim that the BBC's story, about the role of a Downing Street aide in the cash-for-peerages affair, may have compronised Scotland Yard's inquiries scarcely stands up to scrutiny.
+Most of the regular leaks have clearly emanated from police sources, so it is hard to argue that this latest one is suddenly unacceptable.
 Lord Goldsmith should have told them briskly that their attempt to suppress the story amounts to prior restraint, has no basis in law, and restraint, has no basis in law, and that, if the police think they have a case for contempt, they can institute a prosecution in due course.
 He may have added that, since no case, even if brought, is likely to come to court in less than two years, the idea that a leaked memo might influence a jury so far ahead is improbable. so far ahead is improbable.